-Looking through my Facebook page is like finding a time capsule.
-It saw me through the awkward early high school years and the FarmVille addiction days straight through until today.
+Looking through my first social media page is like finding a time capsule.
+It saw me through the awkward early high school years straight through until today.
 I still log in daily to catch up on the news, see what my family in Tennessee is up to, and to wish a happy birthday to somebody I haven’t seen in years.

-More than 25 percent of the world population is logging into Facebook every month.
-And like me, they likely have friends to catch up with, statuses to update, and photos to scroll through.
+Like me, more than 25 percent of the world's population is logging in every month.
+They too have friends to catch up with, statuses to update, and photos to scroll through.

 Facebook social media marketing is not only cost-effective, but it helps marketers achieve maximum visibility.
-In this guide, we’ll give a brief overview of Facebook itself, then dive into all things Facebook marketing: its efficacy, key features, best practices, and some hugely successful Facebook marketing campaigns of the past.
+In this ultimate guide, we’ll show you how to maximize your Facebook marketing strategy in 2018, including: its efficacy, key features, best practices, and some hugely successful Facebook marketing campaigns of the past.

 Ready to become an expert on all things Facebook marketing?